-As presented above, the description of major explosions and paroxysms rely on two different datasets, i.e., Bevilacqua et al. (2023) for major explosions from 1970 to 2023, and Bevilacqua et al. (2020b) for paroxysms from 1879 to 2023.
+As presented above, the description of major explosions and paroxysms rely on two different datasets, i.e., Bevilacqua et al. (2023) for major explosions from Jan.
+1970 to Oct.
+2023, and Bevilacqua et al. (2020b; 2023) for paroxysms from Jan.
+1879 to Oct.
+2023.
 Therefore, in the Results sections these two categories are initially treated separately in order to describe their associated hazard with respect to ballistics.
 We also produced a probabilistic combination of these two categories.
 This is justified by two main reasons: 1) the evidence that we cannot know a priori the type of the next future event and 2) the finding that the main parameters describing the ballistic dispersal, such as the distance, width and area distributions of the two categories are remarkably continuous, thus indicating the absence of a net separation between the two categories (Bevilacqua et al., submitted).

-The combination of these two categories was done by estimating the relative frequency of major explosions and paroxysms using the data from the two catalogs.
+The combination of these two categories was done by estimating the relative frequency of major explosions and paroxysms using the data from the two catalogs (see Table S1).
 Specifically, the paroxysms accounted for pA = 7.3% of events between 1970 and 2023, and for pB = 12% of events between 2003 and 2023 (a more conservative estimate).
-These estimates have both been made after excluding all the uncertain major explosions, which would decrease the paroxysm percentage of ca. 1/3.
+These estimates have both been made after excluding all the uncertain major explosions, i.e., major explosions insufficiently described in terms of their ballistic distribution, which could have been also an expression of relatively ordinary activity.
+Including uncertain major explosions would have decreased the paroxysm percentage of ca. 1/3, i.e., p̃B = 8.3% between 2003 and 2023.

 The difference between pA and pB is due to the fact that only 5 paroxysms occurred after 1970: their time series is irregular and characterized by temporal clusters and a 44-year gap between 1959 and 2003 (Bevilacqua et al., 2020a).
 Therefore, the fraction of the number of paroxysms over the number of major explosions drops down if we include the time interval between 1970 and 2003.
-However, the same ratio grows to ca. 19% if evaluated on the longer time interval from 1879 to 2023, even after we included all the uncertain major explosions (see Bevilacqua et al., submitted).
-Therefore, we assumed that pB = 12% as a relatively robust and conservative estimate of this important scale parameter.
+However, the same ratio grows to ca. 19% if evaluated on the longer time interval from 1879 to 2023, even after we included all the uncertain major explosions, possibly because of under recording of major explosions before 1960 (see Bevilacqua et al., submitted).
+Therefore, we assumed that pB = 12% as a relatively robust (see Discussion) and conservative estimate of this important scale parameter.

 As a consequence, for every Model k=1,2,3,M, the combined model is defined as: